mtempleheald/journeyasdata/README.md

 To toggle between websites for development add a new `.env.development` file as a copy of `.env`.
 This file is listed in `.gitignore` to facilitate different developers working with shared components and separate websites.

+Since this project has such a heavy dependency on svelte and sveltekit I like to have my own local copy/fork.
+This is mostly for investigations into bugs, but maybe one day I'll contribute, also it protects me in case the project goes in a different direction which no longer suits me.
+`git clone` (of the fork), followed by `git remote add upstream https://github.com/sveltejs/kit.git` gives me a local copy linked to the main kit repo.
+To keep this up to date is as simple as `git fetch upstream` and `git rebase upstream/master`.
+Check using `git remote` which should now include "origin" and "upstream".

 # Testing approach

 I am keen to include useful testing in this framework, but not go overboard.